-Anna Pietrzak is a versatile guitarist and pedagogue.
+Anna Pietrzak is a versatile guitarist,

-She has released three albums which received very positive reviews from the press.
+She has released three albums which received positive reviews from the press.
 The Albums are: ‘La Catedral – 20th Century Guitar Music’, the crossover ‘GITANA Electric – Eclectic’ and ‘Farewell’ where she performs in a duo with her brother Łukasz Pietrzak.

 Anna Pietrzak teaches students of all ages, from primary school to university level and beyond.
 Thanks to her vast experience her students are laureates of national and international guitar competitions.
 Until 2019 she was a guitar lecturer and chamber music teacher at the Karol Lipiński Academy of Music and the Ryszard Bukowski Secondary Music School in Wrocław, Poland.
 She also worked as a guitar teacher at the Fryderyk Chopin Primary Music School in Oleśnica between 2000 to 2019.
 Thanks to her vast experience Anna’s students are laureates of national and international guitar competitions.

 Currently she works at the British Columbia Conservatory of Music in Canada.